gemini6829/tennis-pose-estimation-analysis/README.md

 ### Main Takeaway

-MediaPipe appears suitable for extracting basic tennis movement features from controlled practice videos, especially torso rotation and lower-body features.
-However, wrist- and elbow-based feedback should be treated more cautiously because those landmarks were less reliable by confidence score.
+MediaPipe appears suitable for extracting basic tennis movement features from controlled practice videos, especially torso rotation and lower body features.
+However, wrist and elbow-based feedback should be treated more cautiously because those landmarks were less reliable by confidence score.

 For the full MediaPipe analysis, see: